-CES continues to be optimistic about its prospects for 2019 and beyond.
+CES continues to be optimistic about its prospects for H2 2019 and beyond.
 CES' infrastructure buildout in both the US and Canada was largely completed in 2018 and this strategy has positioned the Company to take advantage of the opportunities ahead.
 CES believes that over time it can continue to grow its share of the oilfield consumable chemical markets in which it competes.
-CES also sees the consumable chemical market increasing its share of the oilfield spend as operators continue to: drill longer reach laterals and drill them faster; expand and optimize the utilization of pad drilling and cube development techniques; increase the intensity and size of their fracs; and require increasingly technical and specialized chemical treatments to effectively maintain existing cash flow generating wells and treat growing production from new wells.
+CES also sees the consumable chemical market increasing its share of the oilfield spend as operators continue to: drill longer reach laterals and drill them faster; expand and optimize the utilization of pad drilling and cube development techniques; increase the intensity and size of their fracs; and require increasingly technical and specialized chemical treatments to effectively maintain existing cash flow generating wells and treat growing production volumes and water cuts from new wells.

 In the US, CES' infrastructure is largely built out to meet anticipated growing production chemical and drilling fluid needs in the key basins.
 In the Permian Basin, the Kermit, Texas mud plant expansion has been designed to double capacity over 2017 levels, and has enabled the Company to take on new work and continue to grow market share.
-In addition, Catalyst's current platform is setup to capitalize on growing production and higher levels of activity in the Permian Basin, which CES believes will be even more pronounced in 2019 as several pipeline projects are on track to add significant offtake capacity.
+In addition, Catalyst's current platform is setup to capitalize on growing production and higher levels of activity in the Permian Basin, which CES believes will be even more pronounced in H2 2019 as several pipeline projects are on track to add significant offtake capacity.
 Further, CES continues to recruit top talent in this highly competitive region.
-CES plans to expand its barite grinding capabilities in the US, further adding to the Company's competitive positioning and operating leverage.

 In Canada, market conditions continue to face headwinds due to current takeaway capacity constraints and lack of consistent market access, which caused wide price differentials and relatively low natural gas prices, and government mandated production curtailments.
-As a result, Canadian oil and gas operators pared back capital programs for 2019 and winter drilling activity was muted.
+As a result, Canadian oil and gas operators pared back capital programs for 2019 and industry activity declined year-over-year.
 Price differentials were positively impacted in late 2018 by the mandatory crude oil production curtailments established by the Alberta Government, however customers remain cautious on capital programs in H2 2019.
 CES believes that its current Canadian business is well positioned to weather these persistent market challenges through its scalable Canadian drilling fluids business model and through improved financial contribution from its PureChem production chemical division as it realizes ongoing structural efficiency gains and grows into its infrastructure.

 CES' strategy is to utilize its decentralized management model; its vertically integrated manufacturing model; its problem solving through science approach; its patented and proprietary technologies; and its superior people and execution to increase market share.
 The downturn made many middlemen, or competitors who are simply resellers of other company's products, redundant.
 By being basic in the manufacture of the consumable chemicals it sells, CES continues to be price competitive and a technology leader.
-Recent competitor consolidations and business failures will provide further opportunities for CES as operators require increasingly technical solutions and deeper customer-centric coverage models to meet their needs.
+Operators require increasingly technical solutions and deeper customer-centric coverage models to meet their needs.
 CES believes that its unique value proposition makes it the premier independent provider of technically advanced consumable chemical solutions to the North American oilfield.